Roots App

 |

-Firebase Cloud Functions v2 (133 functions)
+Firebase Cloud Functions v2 (109 API endpoints, 5 background jobs)

 +-- Auth middleware (Firebase Admin SDK)